Rootly-AI-Labs/On-Call-Health/README.md

 If you are interested in integrating with the On-call Burnout Detector, [get in touch](mailto:sylvain@rootly.com)!

 ## 🔗 About the Rootly AI Labs
-Built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
+The On-call Burnout Detector is built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
 The Rootly AI Labs is a fellow-led community designed to redefine reliability engineering.
 We develop innovative prototypes, create open-source tools, and produce research that's shared to advance the standards of operational excellence.
-We would like to thank Anthropic, Google Cloud, and Google DeepMind for their support.
+We want to thank Anthropic, Google Cloud, and Google DeepMind for their support.

 This project is licensed under the Apache License 2.0.